snobear/ezmomi/README.md

 ezmomi shutdown --name test01
 ```

-This command alls back to powerOff if VMware guest tools are not installed/available.
+This command falls back to powerOff if VMware guest tools are not installed/available.

 Power On/Off